-The Distance Education Advisory Group chose to use the OEI Rubric as a guide for new online instructors developing their course(s).
+The Distance Education Committee uses the OEI Rubric as a guide for new online instructors developing their course(s).
 It also serves as a valuable tool for current online instructors to assess their course design to determine whether they meet existing regulations and accreditation requirements.
-Since the Course Design Rubric has been implemented at a large majority of the California Community Colleges, we believe it has been strongly vetted as an evaluation tool.
-The implementation of the OEI rubric was approved by the North Orange Continuing Education Distance Education Advisory Group and the Academic Senate in Spring 2020.
+Since the Course Design Rubric has been implemented at a large majority of California Community Colleges, the DE Committee believes it has been strongly vetted as an evaluation tool.
+The implementation of the OEI rubric was approved by the past North Orange Continuing Education Distance Education Advisory Group and the Academic Senate in Spring 2020 and continues to hold precedent.